 Cincinnati Ballet’s Adult Dance & Fitness classes are open to students ages 16 and up.
 Classes operate on a drop-in basis which means there’s no registration commitment required.
 All levels are welcome, and participants are encouraged to assess their own experience and comfort level for classes with designated levels (basic/intermediate).

-Young dancers ages 8 and up with at least one year of formal ballet training are invited to participate in one of our placement class events which provide students the opportunity to get to know our faculty and try a class.
-Parents also have opportunity to tour our facility and learn more about our programs.
+Young dancers ages 8 and up with at least one year of formal ballet training are invited to participate in an in-person placement class which provide students the opportunity to get to know our faculty and try a class.